teresahanak/wikipedia-life-expectancy/README.md

 Though not extensively used in this project, SQL implementation was acquired from Jose Portilla, through the Udemy course, [The Complete SQL Bootcamp 2022: Go from Zero to Hero](https://www.udemy.com/share/101Whk3@9gWCE0SdPuKlezaUcy_GNhWrQ8ZkhLvMl7_AjRoovgr6p8O6dJVtd5TGmF4OKBWb/).

+Custom imputer coding steps are from Eryk Lewinson's Towards Data Science article, ["Coding a custom imputer in scikit-learn"](https://towardsdatascience.com/coding-a-custom-imputer-in-scikit-learn-31bd68e541de), with the addition of a strategy for mode.

 <a id=contributions a></a>
 ## Contributions
 This project serves as an end-to-end portfolio project for its author, as sole contributor.